Gunungsitoli: Mid-to-late 20th century

 Gunungsitoli was one of two locations on Nias where Dutch authorities held German prisoners during World War II.
-The prisoners were part of formerly bigger German prisoner groups abroad SS Van Imhoff, which was sunk by Japanese bombers off the west coast of Sumatra.
+The prisoners were formerly part of a larger German prisoner group aboard the SS Van Imhoff, which was sunk by Japanese bombers off the west coast of Sumatra.
 Upon hearing news about Japanese attacks on Sumatra, the German prisoners planned a coup against the Dutch colonial authority in the city.
 The prisoners tried to persuade native police, known as Veldpolities, to revolt.
 At the time, the city was home to around 60 German prisoners.
 On 29 March 1942, the native police revolted by shooting Dutch residents and imprisoning Dutch officials, and the city was quickly occupied.
+Once occupied German prisoners established the unrecognized state of the Free Republic of Nias.
 On 17 April 1942, the Japanese military landed in the city and was welcomed by the German prisoners, who took over the city.
 By 24 April 1942, all German prisoners had left the island and the administration was handed over to the Japanese until the end of World War II.

 During the Indonesian National Revolution, Gunungsitoli and Nias came under blockade from the Dutch Navy to cut off the island from the western coast of Sumatra.
 Due to the blockade, the city printed its own banknotes because Republican banknotes from Bukittinggi could not be transported.
 The banknotes were known as ORIPDA-Nias (Regional Money of Republic Indonesia-Nias).
 The Dutch military landed in the city in November 1945.
 The relationship between the newly arrived troops and the city's residents was tense, especially because of constant patrols of Republican youths armed with bambu runcing.
 Small armed clashes occurred around the city when Dutch military tried to take back control of governmental buildings that were taken over by Indonesian nationalists following the end of the war.